Function (computer programming): Language support

 In the very early assemblers, subroutine support was limited.
 Subroutines were not explicitly separated from each other or from the main program, and indeed the source code of a subroutine could be interspersed with that of other subprograms.
 Some assemblers would offer predefined macros to generate the call and return sequences.
 By the 1960s, assemblers usually had much more sophisticated support for both inline and separately assembled subroutines that could be linked together.

 One of the first programming languages to support user-written subroutines and functions was FORTRAN II.
 The IBM FORTRAN II compiler was released in 1958.
 ALGOL 58 and other early programming languages also supported procedural programming.

 Libraries

 Even with this cumbersome approach, subroutines proved very useful.
 They allowed the use of the same code in many different programs.
 Memory was a very scarce resource on early computers, and subroutines allowed significant savings in the size of programs.

 Many early computers loaded the program instructions into memory from a punched paper tape.
 Each subroutine could then be provided by a separate piece of tape, loaded or spliced before or after the main program (or "mainline"); and the same subroutine tape could then be used by many different programs.
-A similar approach applied in computers that used punched cards for their main input.
-The name subroutine library originally meant a library, in the literal sense, which kept indexed collections of tapes or card-decks for collective use.
+A similar approach was used in computers that loaded program instructions from punched cards.
+The name subroutine library originally meant a library, in the literal sense, which kept indexed collections of tapes or decks of cards for collective use.